 Gather your tools...

-The day before the interview, gather all the materials you will need the following day.
+In advance of the interview, gather all the materials you will need the following day.
 Make sure you have:

-Remember – at this stage it’s not about what the company can do for you; It’s entirely about what you can do for the company.
+- Remember – at this stage it’s not about what the company can do for you, it’s entirely about what you can do for the company.